matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 The process for submitting a Matrix Spec Change (MSC) Proposal is as follows:

-- produce a publicly-accessible proposal describing your change:
+- Produce a publicly-accessible proposal describing your change:

   - Please use Google Docs, or an equivalent system capable of collaborative editing, with versioned history, suggestions ('track changes'), threaded